openstack/governance/reference/principles.rst

 Contribution Is Our Currency
 ----------------------------

-The way change is implemented in OpenStack is by someone stepping up and doing the work.
-While there is a hierarchical elected leadership structure, change is not implemented in a top down approach.
-The real work is done by people stepping up and contributing.
-Contribution is the mechanism for making change happen and it is also how trust is built between community members.
+Change happens in OpenStack because anyone in the community can identify an issue and volunteer to do the necessary work.
+Contribution is the mechanism of change and how trust is built between community members.
+Though elected leadership exists, that leadership is not solely responsible for change.
+The entire OpenStack community is empowered to identify problems and, where possible, assemble the teams to resolve them.

 OpenStack Primarily Produces Software
 -------------------------------------